bestplay/Notes/resume.md

   At the same time it will **check updates** from server.
   It will auto down patches and finish update to new version when it restarted just like the way of **Chrome**.

-  When an Iphone is added via USB, it will auto **test the hardware status**.
+  When an IPhone is added via USB, it will auto **test the hardware status**.
   And **check FMI and guaranty** from Apple's website.

   Then user/operator need to do some visual check.

   After that it will send all results about this phone to server to get to **assessment price** of it.

-  - It communicates with both server and web font end by http/https or websocket(yes, we try **socket.io**).
+  - It communicates with both server and web font end by http/https or websocket.

+    Yes, we tried **socket.io**.
+Using nodejs's "cluster" with multiple processors, it will get a mess.

+    And i found some workarounds like tracing the session by any identity or using Redis.

+    Finally, we dropped it.
+Because our applications is not necessary to make it Real-time.
+And HTTP is fine.

-  - It can also talk to Apps installed in Iphones via USB using TCP socket connections(multiple phones model).
+  - It can also talk to Apps installed in IPhones via USB using TCP socket connections(multiple phones model).

-    We build an App run in Iphones to provide a TCP server.
+    We build an App run in IPhones to provide a TCP server.

     And then Node-Webkit Client connect to the TCP server via USB cable with some open source tools.